drDOOM69GAMING/LinuxBIO2.py/README.md

 bash run_proton.sh
 ```

-The script auto-detects:
-- Proton-GE in `~/.steam-root/compatibilitytools.d/`
-- Falls back to system Wine if Proton-GE not found
-- Sets correct environment variables for DXVK and DLL overrides
+The script auto-detects any Proton build in `~/.steam/root/compatibilitytools.d/` or `~/.local/share/Steam/compatibilitytools.d/`, including GE-Proton and CachyOS Proton.
+It falls back to system Wine if no Proton is found.

 ## First Time Configuration